When the Road Bends . . .

 ANTONIO EL PIPA FLAMENCO ENSEMBLE (Pipa movie clip) from Andalucia, Spain, is one of the most traditional flamenco groups performing today.
 Born in Jerez, Antonio comes from a family dynasty of Gitano artists, among whom are his grandmother, the legendary Tía Juana la del Pipa (now deceased) and his aunt Juana la del Pipa, who dances in this group and sings with a gravelly voice that feels as raw as centuries of pain.
 Their 'Gypsy Passion' dance production brought Antonio and his aunt Juana accolades from critics in the USA and Europe, and they continue to perform around the world and to the toughest flamenco audiences - in Spain.

-ESMA REDZEPOVA (Esma movie clip) from Macedonia, has been performing for mor 40 years anzs the musical "Queen of the Gypsies."
-Her impassioned voice easily reduces audiences to tears, and then gets them dancing in the aisles.
-Esma is accompanied acoustically by the accordion, clarinet, trumpet, tarabuka and double-bass.
-A glamourous diva by appearance, Esma has been nominated for a Nobel Peace Prize for her Rom-related political work.
-With her late husband she adopted 47 children and then trained them to earn a living with music.
+ESMA REDZEPOVA (Esma movie clip) from Macedonia, performed for more than 40 years and was called the musical "Queen of the Gypsies."
+Her impassioned voice reduced audiences to tears, and got them dancing in the aisles.
+Esma was normally accompanied acoustically by the accordion, clarinet, trumpet, tarabuka and double-bass.
+Esma was nominated for a Nobel Peace Prize for her Rom-related political work.
+With her late husband she adopted 47 children and trained them to earn a living with music.
 Her basement became home to a 24-hour Romani TV station reporting on everything from new Romani pop hits or community birthdays, to Macedonia's 5,000 Romani refugees from Kosovo.
+Esma passed in 2016.

 FANFARE CIOCARLIA (Fanfare movie clip) is an eleven-man brass and woodwind band that comes from the village of Zece Prajini, near the Romanian-Moldavian border.
 Their music combines Romanian, Gypsy and Turkish influences, even elements of klezmer.
 The group's three CDs have enjoyed huge success, and they have appeared on festival stages all over the world, as well as playing on film soundtracks for artists such as Goran Bregovic and Emir Kusturica.
 "We're one of the last, and we're the fastest of them all!" says the group's leader, Ioan Ivancea.
 Fanfare Ciocarlia truly deserves the title of the fastest and perhaps the craziest of the Romani brass bands.